The February full Moon is the Snow Moon, the second full Moon of 2026, rising on 1st February at around sunset.

 This is caused by bright moonlight streaming thorough the clouds, causing the appearance of haloes and other atmospheric phenomena.

-If you're observing the Snow Moon this weekend, see if you can spot any tricks of light caused by the bright lunar glare.
+If you're observing the Snow Moon, see if you can spot any tricks of light caused by the bright lunar glare.

 Observe, sketch, photograph and marvel